NERSC/sc24-quantum-tutorial/README.md

 ## Tutorial Schedule

-The tutorial runs from 8:30am - 5:00pm EST.  There are four sessions with breaks in between.
+The tutorial runs from 8:30am - 5:00pm EST.  There are four sessions separated by breaks.
 The tentative agenda for each session follows:

 * **8:30-10:00am:** Overview of methods of accelerating quantum simulation with GPUs including a hands-on QAOA example with CUDA-Q
 * 10:00-10:30: Break